Russ-K/cd-aws-static-website/README.md

-# Serverless Continuous Deploymeny Website builder
+# Serverless Continuous Deployment Website builder

 This repo contains a simple template for building a website auto deployment pipeline using the following AWS technologies:
 * Code Pipeline